SokolOFFF/pikachu-bot/README.md

 # PikachuBot

-[Telegram bot](https://t.me/PicturePikachuBot) which sends random pictures on the theme chosen by user.
+This is project of [telegram bot](https://t.me/PicturePikachuBot) which sends random pictures on the theme chosen by user.

 To **start** bot, text `/start` command or just activate it.